-The Civilization series traditionally has never reached Paradox-levels of DLC content, but there’s now enough Civ 6 DLC that you may need a bit of help evaluating the variety of options.
-We’re now at half a dozen scenario packs, two major expansions and the New Frontier Pass has introduced six smaller content packs that released between May 2020 and April 2021.
+The Civilization series has never reached Paradox-levels of DLC content before now, but there’s enough Civ 6 DLC that you may need a bit of help evaluating your options.
+At the time of writing we’re now at half a dozen scenario packs, two major expansions and the New Frontier Pass introduced six smaller content packs that released between May 2020 and April 2021.

 Time will ultimately tell if we get anything beyond that or even another ‘big’ expansion, but in the meantime here’s everything you need to know about Civ 6’s current DLC library, including all of the smaller add-ons that add new civs and standalone scenarios.